 Looking ahead

-Starting July 22, 2022, educational training and exam will be required of new and renewing Notaries.
-Part of the application process will include acknowledging you have read the Notary Public Manual, taking a course and passing an exam.
+Starting July 22, 2022, educational training and exam will be required of nonattorney applicants for initial Notary commissions and renewals.
+Part of the application process will include acknowledging having read the Notary Public Manual, taking a course and passing an exam.
 The course and exam may be taken with the State Treasurer or an approved education provider.

 Rachel Fraser is the Content Marketing Specialist at the National Notary Association.